88-degrees/Book-of-Changes/appendix03s2.md

 p.
 402

 The last two paragraphs mention several points important to be attended to in studying, more especially, the duke of Kâu on the several lines.
 Three different views of the concluding statement,--'are they occupied,' &c.,--are given in the imperial edition.
 'It belongs,' says Wû Kăng, 'to the fifth line;' 'to the third line,' says Hû Ping-wăn (also of the Yüan dynasty); while Hân Hsing-kwo (of the Thang dynasty) held that it belonged to both.
-The Khang-hsî editors say that 'by discriminating and combining these views, we get to the meaning of the text.'
+The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say that 'by discriminating and combining these views, we get to the meaning of the text.'
 I am unable to do so.

 402:X Chapter X, paragraphs 63, 64, speaks of the great comprehensiveness of the Yî, its figures and explanations being applicable to the three Powers--heaven, earth, and man.